cypress-io/cypress-documentation/content/api/commands/session.md

   [`Cypress.Cookies.defaults()`](/api/cypress-api/cookies#Defaults) methods.
 - Cross-origin requests will now succeed, however, to interact with a cross-origin page you must use a `cy.origin` block.
-- Tests will no longer wait on page loads before moving on to the next test.

 Because the page is cleared at the beginning of each test, [`cy.visit()`](/api/commands/visit) must be explicitly called at the beginning